kamvegwij/aza-API/README.md

+# API for Database queries

-- 🔭 **API mediator built using PHP to support database functions for AZA-Explorers educational game**
+🔭 **API mediator built using PHP to support database functions for AZA-Explorers educational game**